JBlitzar/myrust/primes/README.md

 - Choose a random $x$ in $(1,n)$
 - Check if it fails: if $x^{n-1} \neq 1 (\text{mod} n)$, then return "definitely composite"
-- Repeat for as many random $x$es as you'd like
+- Repeat for as many random $x$ es as you'd like
 - Otherwise, it's probably prime.

 The exhaustive version is to check all $x$ es, and the probabilistic one is to only check some.
 This is the key idea in randomized algorithms: Trading correctness for speed.
 Luckily, with Miller Rabin, we'll be able to be very confident in correctness.